For many of us, the coronavirus pandemic exposed how important good quality outdoor space is for our physical and mental health and wellbeing.

 - The average amount of public green space for people in the most deprived green space neighbourhoods is less than 9m2, or the average size of a garden shed.

 - Children from the most deprived areas are 20% less likely to spend time outside than those in affluent areas.

 The numbers in many urban areas are also worrying.
-Slough, Wolverhampton and Southend-on-Sea all have less than 12m2 of green space on average per capita.
-And areas of London occupy the ten worst authorities for access to green space, with the Borough of Islington coming last at an average of 2m2 of green space per capita.
+Slough, Wolverhampton and Southend-on-Sea have less than 12m2 of green space on average per capita.
+And areas of London occupy the 10 worst authorities for access to green space, with the Borough of Islington coming last at an average of 2m2 of green space per capita.

 What government must do

 The lack of green space in many neighbourhoods across the UK is a problem for health and wellbeing, climate adaptation, and biodiversity.
 Spaces where nature should be thriving are under threat from construction, and government plans to spend £25 billion on new roads will serve only to make matters worse.